SubhajitOne/Prediction-using-Decision-Tree/README.md

 # Prediction-using-Decision-Tree
-Iris 'dataset' is used to create the Decision Tree classifier and visualize it graphically.
+'Iris' dataset is used to create the Decision Tree classifier and visualize it graphically.